 Think I’m exaggerating?
-Remember that excerpt from their platform:of fame ran as the vice-presidential candidate in 1980.
-Here is an
+Remember that David Koch of Koch Brothers fame ran as the Libertarian vice-presidential candidate in 1980.
+Here is an excerpt from their platform:

 We advocate the complete separation of education and State.
 Government schools lead to the indoctrination of children and interfere with the free choice of individuals.
 Government ownership, operation, regulation, and subsidy of schools and colleges should be ended.